jbiatek/BSGRulebook/dynamic.md

   <li>Centurions don't "push" each other on the Boarding Party track, more than one can occupy the same space.</li>
   <li>Even if a resource reaches zero, the humans have until the end of the current player's turn to raise it back up before they lose.</li>
   <li>The 10 Skill card limit is only enforced at the end of each player's turn.</li>
-  <li>Revealed Cylons should <em>not</em> reveal Loyalty cards that say "immediately reveal this card".</li>
+  <li>Revealed Cylons should <em>not</em> reveal Loyalty cards that say "immediately reveal this card". <span class="nooverlay">They can hand them off later in the Resurrection Ship.</span></li>
   <li>Super Crisis cards are immune to character abilities and any ability that says it affects Crisis cards.</li>
 </ul>

+<p class="noexpansion overlay">In this variant, when a Cylon is revealed, they show <em>one</em> Cylon Loyalty card and then pass the rest of theirs face down to the human player of their choice when the distance is 6 or less.
+In addition, the "Caprica" location has changed: the jump icon is no longer ignored when playing a Crisis card.</p>

 <div class="expansion" markdown="1">

 For these expansions, these are some of the important new rules in effect:

 <ul>
-  <li class="treachery">When a Cylon is revealed, they show <em>one</em> Cylon Loyalty card and pass the rest of theirs face down to the human player of their choice when the distance is 6 or less.</li>
+  <li class="overlay">When a Cylon is revealed, they show <em>one</em> Cylon Loyalty card and pass the rest of theirs face down to the human player of their choice when the distance is 6 or less.</li>
   <li class="treachery">The text on Treachery cards can only be used by Cylon players.</li>
   <li class="pegasus">"Movement:" actions are actions that can be taken instead of moving <em>during the movement step of your turn</em>.</li>
   <li class="pegasus">When Galactica is damaged, the current player may choose to damage Pegasus instead.</li>